-However, If you’re unable to live off 50% of your income or you’re paying off a lot of high-interest debt, you should be using the money from your education jar to pay for those things.
+However, If you’re unable to live off 50% of your income or you’re paying off high-interest debt, you should be using the money from your education jar to pay for those things.

 If you’ve tried managing your money in the past and it didn’t work, what do you have to lose by giving the money jar system a try?

-This will help you build a foundation for financial wellness and allow you to live the life you’ve always wanted to live.
+This will help you build a foundation for financial wellness and allow you to live the life you’ve always wanted.